-One out of five is a chemical researcher
+One out of six is a chemical researcher

 Renner Italia’s Research and Development department is the place of scientific research and technological ambition.